adamrushuk/devops-lab/README.md

 [![Build environment](https://github.com/adamrushuk/aks-nexus-velero/workflows/build/badge.svg)](https://github.com/adamrushuk/aks-nexus-velero/actions?query=workflow%3A%22build)

 This is the main repo I use to test Kubernetes /  DevOps applications, products, and processes.
-It's basically my playground in Azure.
+It's essentially my playground in Azure.

-I started off with a Kubernetes cluster, Nexus Repository OSS, and Velero  for backups, but there's *loads* more being used now.
+I started off with a Kubernetes cluster, Nexus Repository OSS, and Velero  for backups, but there are *loads* more being used now.

 <!-- omit in toc -->